 In 2009 we were honored as the Organization of the Year by the Hilton Head Chamber of Commerce.

-And this year we received the Erin Hardwick Award for Excellence in Non Profit Management from the South Carolina Association of Non Profit Organizations.
+In 2012 we were honored to receive the Erin Hardwick Award for Excellence in Non Profit Management from the South Carolina Association of Non Profit Organizations.

 This award is significant because it recognizes exceptional leadership, governance, financial management and transparency, human resources management, information technology, strategic planning, and ethical fundraising and good stewardship.